 The book is beautifully written and I have learned and understood a lot.
 I am recommending this book.
-Kattie Mayson (Amazon)
+Kattie Mayson www.westbowpress.com

 I read your book last night.
 This is a great book.
 Thanks for writing this for all of us.

-Nabeel Sharoon, Pakistan, translator of this book into Urdu, Hindi, Sindhi, Pakistani Punjabi and Indian Punjabi (see renewaljournal.com).
+Nabeel Sharoon, Pakistan, translator of this book into Urdu, Hindi, Sindhi, Pakistani Punjabi and Indian Punjabi (renewaljournal.com).

-WestBow Press publication 2022 renewaljournal.com
+WestBow Press publication 2022